Haw River Assembly protects the Haw River Watershed.

 This includes nine hundred and twenty miles of streams feeding into the Haw along the 110 miles of the river, the 14,000 acres of Jordan Lake, and the plants, animals, and people who depend on the river.

 The Mountain Valley Pipeline project, a fracked gas pipeline ending in Virginia, is being extended to include an additional 70 miles, going through Rockingham and Alamance Counties.
 The pipeline would cross streams, and run adjacent to the Haw through parts of Rockingham and Alamance counties.
 Landowners who refuse to sign contracts could face the pipeline going through their land by eminent domaine.
-MVP has not yet gotten the more than 20 federal and state permits needed to proceed – we are getting out in front to gather information and organize resistance.
-See proposed route and read more :
+MVP has not yet gotten the more than 20 federal and state permits needed to proceed — and the state has now told FERC that they do not think the pipeline is needed.
+Our organizing efforts have brought together a large number of landowners and residents of these counties, and convinced the Alamance County Commissioners to vote to oppose the pipeline.
+Read more at: .

 Muddy Water Watch Project